-Third, understood through the lens of this framework, the popular conception of "management" reflects three conceptually distinct elements: entrepreneurial ability, which we can think of as a component of capabilities that is common across products and techniques and embodied in an entrepreneur; the skill of employed managers, which can be thought of as a component of the input vectors, $\vec{M}{ijkt}$ ; and the management practices chosen by the firm, which are components of the selected techniques, $k{ijt}^$ .
-From this perspective, it is not sufficient to attribute poor firm performance to "bad management"; one needs specify how each of these three elements play a role in the poor outcomes.
-We will return to these issues in Section 3.3 below.
+Third, understood through the lens of this framework, the popular conception of "management" reflects three conceptually distinct elements: entrepreneurial ability, which we can think of as a component of capabilities that is common across products and techniques and embodied in an entrepreneur, call it $\lambda{it}$ ; the skill of employed managers, which can be thought of as a component of the input vectors, $\overline{M}{ijkt}$ ; and the management practices chosen by the firm, which are components of the selected techniques, $k{iit}^$ .
+From this perspective, it is not sufficient to attribute poor firm performance to "bad management"; one needs specify how each of these three elements plays a role in the poor outcomes.
+We will return to these issues in section 3.3.